Lehua Sandbo: Biography

 On February 17, 2002, Sandbo graduated from Coconuts Musume and Hello!
 Project at the end of the Hello!
 Project 2002 ~Kotoshi mo Sugoizo!~ concert tour.

 Within the same year of leaving Hello!
 Project, Sandbo was awarded the Miss Congeniality award for the Miss Hawaii USA 2003 pageant.
 Later, in 2008, she was crowned Mrs. Hawaii USA and competed in the 2008 Mrs. United States pageant, the only nationally televised beauty pageant for married women.

 Personal life

+Nahina is of Norwegian, Hawaiian, Filipino, Irish, Spanish, and Chinese ancestry.
 She now enjoys the life of a private citizen in her hometown of Haleʻiwa, Hawaiʻi.
 She was married to professional longboard surfer, Kapono Nahina, and together they have a daughter, Kaianna Lehualani Nahina.
-Kaianna is currently 17.
+Kaianna is currently 19.
 She was born on February 4, 2004.
 In 2016 she remarried to Adrian Kanoa, a deputy.
 Together they had Ava and Avery Kanoa.